-- 23.13 The members of the Land Management Committee will accept their selection as members, accept the duties and obligations of membership and agree to observe and carry out those duties and obligations according to the terms and conditions of this Land Code. - 23.14 Members of the Land Management Committee will endeavor to demonstrate the following attributes: - (a) impartiality, honesty and integrity;
+23.13 Having accepted an appointment to the Land Management Committee, a member of the Land Management Committee will accept the duties and obligations of membership and

+- agree to observe and carry out those duties and obligations according to the terms and conditions of this Land Code. [amended, June 25, 2013]

+- 23.14 Members of the Land Management Committee will endeavor to demonstrate the following attributes:

+- (a) impartiality, honesty and integrity;

-- (b) responsibility and accountability; and - (c) confidentiality.
+- (b) responsibility and accountability; and

+- (c) confidentiality.